ECC-BFMC/Documentation/source/data/embeddedplatform.rst

 .. image:: ../images/embeddedplatform/makefile_example.png
     :align: center
-    :scale: 75%
+    :width: 90%

 Debugging
 ---------

-You can easly try do debug your Nucleo code by communicating with it via serial.
-In order to do so, you can install putty and connect the nucleo directly to the PC.
+You can easily try do debug your Nucleo code by communicating with it via serial.
+In order to do so, you can install putty and connect the Nucleo directly to the PC.
 Check the COM of the device and then open putty, by setting it as follows:

     - Connection type - Serial